Diary Henry Arthur Goddard 1918 - Part 15

 MAI

 9 JEUDI.
-Ascension 129-236

 A beautiful spring day.
 Artillery much

 quieter.
-Col Murphy 18 came up in [[?]] re
+Col Murphy 18 came up in morning re

 relief.
-7. p.m. discussed will Connell scheme
+7. p.m. discussed with Connell scheme

-to late enemy strong [[?]]] on our left.
+to take enemy strong point on our left.

 informed Gen Rosenthal of action I intended

-to take. after reconnaissance I found
+to take.
+After reconnaissance I found

 it impossible to go on with the scheme.

-We decided the position a very [[strong?]]
+We decided the position a very strong

 one being with Boche and with the few